vegaprotocol/vega.xyz/src/content/roadmap/05/content.en.md

 ---
-step_title: ????
+step_title: H2 2023
 title: Version 2 Mainnet
 ---

-- Validators will launch an experimental mainnnet using this second major release of the Vega protocol
+## Protocol V2

-- This V2 protocol will use WASM to allow the community to create their own products and risk models and control other aspects of the procotol
+- Create your own products, risk models and control other aspects of the protocol using WASM
-- Performance and security improvements
+- Enhanced performance and security
 - Core protocol upgrades and simplifications